BeardMagics/CustomKill/README.md

 # 💀 CustomKill

-**CustomKill** A custom V-Rising killfeed plugin utilizing existing foundations, developed for servers with more customization options for Admins, and easier configuration.
+**CustomKill** A custom V-Rising killfeed plugin utilizing existing foundations, made for easier configuration and customization for server owners.
 Originally forked from BestKillfeed + PvP Details to use existing framework/foundations.
 Credits and copyright:
 Credit for original author(s)